Facial Trauma

 Our Approach to Facial Trauma Care

 Effective facial trauma management begins with prompt and thorough evaluation, often coordinated with emergency departments for initial stabilization.
-At WISE Oral Surgery & Dental Implant Specialists, assessment involves a detailed clinical examination coupled with advanced 3D imaging like Cone Beam CT (CBCT) scans for precise diagnosis of bone fractures and associated injuries.
+At W.I.S.E.
+Oral Surgery & Dental Implant Specialists, assessment involves a detailed clinical examination coupled with advanced 3D imaging like Cone Beam CT (CBCT) scans for precise diagnosis of bone fractures and associated injuries.

 Based on the findings, Drs.
 Walsh and Vila develop an individualized treatment plan, which may involve single or multiple staged procedures.
 Surgical repair focuses on accurately repositioning fractured bones, meticulously closing soft tissue lacerations, and addressing any dental injuries concurrently.
 Appropriate anesthesia ensures patient comfort throughout necessary interventions performed with expert surgical care.